ztz1989/software-switches/README.md

 We measure both throughput and latency under the four test scenarios for each software switch.

 ### Throughput
+We performed throughput test for each software switch, both unidirectionally and bidirectionally.
+To view the performance under different patterns, we injected synthetic traffic with identical packets of 3 different sizes: 64B, 256B, and 1024B.

 ### Latency
+For latency test, we transmitted UDP/PTP packets towards one interface of the software switch and collected them from another port to calculate the latency (in terms of RTT).
+Our experiments relied on the hardware and software timestamping features of MoonGen to measure latency in different test scenarios.
+More details can be found [here](https://github.com/ztz1989/software-switches/tree/artifacts/moongen#latency-test).

 ## Testbed settings
 We conducted all the tests on a single commodity off-the-shelf server.
 The layout is illustrated as follows: